High Tor (play): Reception

 The reviews were not good although the show did achieve a rating of 29.4 against the competition of a Jimmy Durante show (13.7).
 Daily Variety opined, inter alia: "Somewhere in the double translation - from stage to tv-pix terms and from dramatic to musical comedy form - much of what made ‘High Tor’ a Broadway success seems to have got lost.
 What emerges on the home screens in this film, said to have cost upwards of $500,000, is essentially, a listless exercise, with rather undistinguished musical and murky philosophising, leavened only by the stingiest pinches of comedy."
 Jack Gould writing in The New York Times said, "Bing Crosby badly miscast himself in undertaking a filmed musical version of Maxwell Anderson’s fantasy, “High Tor,” presented on Saturday evening over Channel 2.
 The motion picture, especially made for television use, was embarrassingly awkward and inept, a dismaying “quickie” unworthy of the Old Groaner’s time and talents.

+The trade journal Broadcasting-Telecasting gave production costs as “approximately $250,000” and wrote, “If anything was proved [by this production], it was that someone was mistaken in his judgment of what is satisfying entertainment….Maybe the play originally made sense.
+Saturday’s musical version did not.
+Its fantasy was all right, and so was its slapstick.
+Bing Crosby and the cast are all first rate artists.
+But the ingredients just wouldn’t blend.
+Music, if there had been more of it, could have carried the senseless action along.
+But this weird comedy was neither musical nor play.
+Whatever it was, it was unworthy of Mr. Crosby and colleagues.”